textcreationpartnership/A02216/README.md

 ##Content Summary##

 #####Front#####

-An Oration or funerall sermon vttered at Roome, at the buriall of the holy Father Gregorie the 13. w
+1. ¶To the Courteous and Christian Reader.

+1. In Papam Theodori Bezae Carmen.
+In eundem.Non Pontifex, sed Potifex:Non Potifex, sed Panifex:Non Panifex, sed Carnifex.Est Papa, Pat
 #####Body#####

-An Oration or funerall sermon vttered at Roome, at the buriall of the holy Father Gregorie the 13. w **Types of content**
+1. An Oration and Funerall Sermon vttered ouer the Corps of the holie Father Pope Gregorie the xiij. who deceased in Iesus Christ the 11. of Aprill.
+1585.

+**Types of content**

   * There are 14 **verse** lines!